Phases of birth

 - Active (dilation) phase: dilation of the cervix until fully dilated –> 10cm

-- Pushing phase: birth of the baby
+- Pushing phase: the birth of the baby

-- Afterbirth: birth of the placenta
+- Afterbirth: the placenta will be born

 Hormones during labour

 The most important hormones during labour are oxytocine, endorfin and adrenalin.
 The hormone responsible for making contractions is oxytocin.
 Endorfines are the bodies own morfin that your body will start producing as the first contraction starts.
 Endorfines help to reduce the pain caused by the contractions which helps you to relax better and increases your oxytocin level to make stronger and more effective contractions.

 Adrenalin rises in your body when you’re anxious or tensed and reduces the amount of oxytocin in your body.
 That’s why it’s so important to feel confident and relaxed towards labour.